jh3nd3rs0n/jargyle/README.md

 Jargyle is a Java SOCKS5 API and server.

+**Note:** Although the user guide is complete, the reference and Javadocs are incomplete at this time, but they will be complete in the future.

 -   [Client API Example](#client-api-example)
 -   [Server API Example](#server-api-example)
 -   [Command Line Example](#command-line-example)